jrkk/express-ts-node-services/README.md

-# Express TypeScript Node Services
+# Express TypeScript Node Postgres Services

 A production-ready boilerplate application built with Node.js, Express, and TypeScript.
 Perfect for building RESTful APIs with best practices and modern tooling.